What is marketing data analysis? Explanation of methods, procedures, and tools for different purposes.

 The main scenarios in which data analysis is used are as follows:

-We will introduce important data analyses for each scenario, so please pick out the data analyses that you think are necessary for your company's marketing.
+We will introduce important data analysis for each scenario, so please use this as a reference when selecting the data analysis you think is necessary for your company's marketing.

 Create a marketing strategy